 1. Distract Your Dog With Toys

 If you are going to leave your dog at home alone, he/she is going to need something to keep him/her occupied while you are gone.
 So, this is where toys for dogs come in.
-As far as toys for your dog is concerned, I would recommend that you use the stuffed Kongs.
-That is because a stuffed kong is designed to take a long time for a dog to work through which will keep your dog busy throughout the time that you are gone.
+As far as toys for your dog is concerned, I would recommend that you order the stuffed Kongs.
+That is because a stuffed Kong is designed to take a long time for a dog to work through which will keep your dog busy throughout the time that you are gone.

 2. Gradually Leave Your Dog Alone